IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The later Wittgenstein, on the contrary, seems to have **grown tired of serious thinking** and to have invented a doctrine which would make such an activity unnecessary.
 I do not for one moment believe that the doctrine which has these **lazy consequences** is true.
 I realize, however, that I have an overpoweringly strong bias against it, for, if it is true, philosophy is, at best, a slight help to lexicographers, and at worst, an idle tea-table amusement.”

 >“There are two great men in history with whom he [Wittgenstein] somewhat resembles.
 One was Pascal, other was Tolstoy.
 Pascal was a mathematician of genius, but abandoned mathematics for piety.
 Tolstoy sacrificed his genius as a writer to a kind of bogus humility which made him prefer peasants to educated men and *Uncle Tom's Cabin* to all other works of fiction.
 Wittgenstein, who could play with metaphysical intricacies as cleverly as Pascal with Hexagons or Tolstoy with emperors, threw away this talent and debased himself before the peasants — in each case from an impulse of pride.
 I admired Wittgenstein's Tractatus but not his later work, which seemed to me to involve an abnegation of his own best talent very similar to those of Pascal and Tolstoy....
 [M]ental torments which made him and Pascal and Tolstoy pardonable in spite of **their treachery to their own greatness**.”

+>“Mathematics, rightly viewed, possesses not only truth, but supreme beauty – a beauty cold and austere, like that of sculpture, without appeal to any part of our weaker nature, without the gorgeous trappings of painting or music, yet sublimely pure, and capable of a stern perfection such as only the greatest art can show.
+The true spirit of delight, the exaltation, the sense of being more than Man, which is the touchstone of highest excellence, is to be found in mathematics as surely as in poetry.”

 ― <a href="https://en.wikipedia.org/wiki/Bertrand_Russell" target="_blank">Bertrand Russell</a>